1. 10 Extracurricular Activities to Include in a CV [Examples]

 • Outdoor activities such as hiking and nature trail exploration.

 What about achievements for a CV?
-Achievement versions can go into your work experience section (especially if you’re writing a CV with no work experience) or into their own additional sections.
+Achievement versions can go into your work experience section (especially if you’re writing a CV with no work experience) or in a separate section to keep your CV format clean and readable.

 Extracurricular activities examples for a CV